Some people don’t know they’re stuck, just like Ryan Bingham – he’s UP IN THE AIR in Jason Reitman’s clever comedy-drama.

 Ryan Bingham is quite happy in his solitary life, in his plain studio apartment that he doesn’t really see because he spends most of his time flying across the States for his job – firing people.
 But what happens when Ryan is jolted awake?
-UP IN THE AIR, a smart, insightful film by Jason Reitman is what happens.
+UP IN THE AIR, a smart, insightful film by writer/director Jason Reitman is what happens.

 After the success of his debut film Thank You for Smoking and then the mega-hit that was Juno, it was interesting to see where Reitman would go next.
 And the answer was to adapt Walter Kirn’s novel and ask George Clooney to brilliantly inhabit the very charismatic, seemingly worldly-wise and yet somewhat naïve Ryan, delivering a performance that constantly fascinates the audience throughout the story.
 The-times-they-are-a-changing in his business and his boss Craig Gregory (a smooth Jason Bateman) wants to shake things up a bit by teaching Ryan a new way doing things – a new way of firing people.
 But can this singular dog learn some new tricks?

 It’s a brilliant, grown-up comedy-drama that explores the possibility of what you think you need, whilst making you value and nurture what you have.
-Reitman shows himself to be a sophisticated writer/director with this material and he also peoples the supporting characters with some of the best actors out there: Zach Galifianakis, Danny McBride, Melanie Lynskey, Amy Morton and J.K.
+Reitman shows himself to be sophisticated with this material and he also peoples the supporting characters with some of the best actors out there: Zach Galifianakis, Danny McBride, Melanie Lynskey, Amy Morton and J.K.
 Simmons – so great as the dad in Juno.